 It will require all of the public and private sectors to fundamentally change how they work.
-This includes how public buyers decide to procure products and services, and, in turn, how private suppliers must operate to secure government contracts.
+This includes how public bodies decide to procure products and services, and, in turn, how private suppliers must operate to secure government contracts.

 This blog analyses these reports to help you understand what changes, demands and expectations the public procurement process is likely to undergo as part of the shift towards Net Zero.

 If you're a supplier to the public sector - or looking to become one - knowing this is pivotal to securing valuable contracts going forward: showing a commitment to Net Zero will become a much big factor when buyers decide who to award contracts to going forward.

 Before looking ahead, it's worth considering where public procurement already stands on Net Zero:

 📈 Public Procurement & Net Zero: The Picture Today

 Data from Tussell shows that from January 2015 - November 2021, the UK public sector awarded over £2.1 billion in contracts which directly referenced Net Zero.
 This spanned roughly 2,200 contracts and 1,200 suppliers.